Time series forecasting of multiphase microstructure evolution using deep learning: Discussion

 Although we have used a basic cell structure in RNN models, the resultant forecasting MSE remains low (< 0.001).
 However, the best solution will depend on other parameters such as number of frames in the input sequence, the time interval between frames, the number of frames/sequence used for model training, the number of convolutional layers, the number of memory cells in RNN, the activation functions in the neural nets, etc.~\cite{geron2022hands,montes2021accelerating}, which can be tuned for further improvement of our model performance.
 However, varying so many parameters will be impractical, given our aim is to explore the forecasting ability of the data-driven framework for a fixed optimal set of parameters/constraints.
 Moreover, to make our model more robust for diverse applications, particularly with scarce datasets, the transfer learning method, which uses a pre-trained network with completely different training dataset from material microstructures, such as ResNet~\cite{resnet}, EfficientNet~\cite{efficientnet} could provide more efficient prediction of microstructure evolution after proper fine tuning~\cite{farizhandi2022deep}.

-Further, the readily parallelizable nature of convolutional operation makes convolutional CNNs and RNNs suitable for implementation on graphics processing unit (GPU).
-Thus, taking advantage of deep learning methods powered by GPU computing can massively accelerate the model training and forecasting, leading to rapid mapping of parameter-microstructure relations based on the time series prediction~\cite{pandey2022transformational}.

-Phase-field simulations are used for quantitative microstructure evolution that accurately mimic experimental observations.
-Thus, phase-field datasets are considered as high-fidelity training data for developing predictive deep learning frameworks for forecasting a variety of microstructure evolution processes in diverse material systems.
-With this motivation, we develop the phase-field-informed surrogate model reported in this study that can be applied more generally to predict rich microstructure evolution problems due to spinodal decomposition, grain growth, order-disorder transformation, and alloy solidification, among others~\cite{Porter}.
-Undoubtedly, including experimental measurements within the training data will further enrich the classes of microstructure evolution.
 Moreover, we can use our framework to study microstructure statistics requiring a design-of-experiments approach~\cite{ghosh2019uncertainty,ghosh2020statistical} in which the model and material parameters vary within predefined ranges to address the increasing data demand to predict microstructure evolution problems for unknown values of the input configuration such as alloy composition not directly ``seen'' by the model.
 It would also be interesting to use our framework to predict microstructure evolution in 3D since the diffusional processes and resultant length scale of the microstructures are very different in 3D compared to 2D even when all other parameters remain the same~\cite{ghosh20183d}.
 Finally, our framework will be increasingly improved based on the above recommendations, enabling it to handle more complexity in material microstructures with stronger spatiotemporal correlations between them along their evolution trajectory.